 Responding to a Raise

 Some advantages of being the chip leader are even subtler than this.
 For example, the fact that everyone in front of you in our example folded is not a coincidence.
-Like the blinds, they should seek to avoid confrontation with you and thus open a tighter range when you are behind them, especially when you are the BTN or BB.
+Like the Blinds, they should seek to avoid confrontation with you and thus open a tighter range when you are behind them, especially when you are the BTN or BB.

 When someone raises in front of you, you do not have free rein to bully them.